-Students may bring a bicycle to ride on campus.
+High School and Apartment students may bring a bicycle to ride on campus.
 Students may be allowed to ride their bicycles on campus only after attending a bike safety class.
 Special permission from the director of student life is required to ride bicycles off campus.